Gladys Valley Marine Studies Building

 REBUILDING A SCHOOL AND A COMMUNITY

 Just after 3:00 p.m. on Friday, March 2, 2012, a category F4 tornado ravaged the town of Henryville, Indiana, directly hitting the Henryville Schools’ campus, which houses the elementary school and is connected to the junior and senior high school.
 Though school had been dismissed early and most students made it home in time to find shelter, one bus returned to the school because the driver feared they could not make it home safely before the tornado arrived.
 That afternoon, more than 80 students and teachers huddled inside school offices as the tornado tore through the buildings.
-In a March 5 interview with Indiana’s Fox59, junior and senior high school principal Troy Albert said, “We had two hits and the hail storm... but 85 people walked out of that building and not a scratch on us.”
+In a March 5th interview with Indiana’s Fox59, junior and senior high school principal Troy Albert said, “We had two hits and the hailstorm... but 85 people walked out of that building and not a scratch on us.”

-The tornadoes that hit the town of Henryville were a part of a line of tornadoes that swept through the midwestern and southern United States.
+The tornado that hit the town of Henryville was part of a line of tornadoes that swept through the midwestern and southern United States.
 Southern Indiana was among the most devastated areas.
 But, on August 7, just five months after the tornado, Henryville students returned to a newly reconstructed facility.
 Response from students, faculty, parents and the Henryville community was overwhelmingly positive.
 The design of the new schools was very similar to the previous facilities, so students were able to return to school on time and be in a space that was both new and completely familiar.

-• One of the biggest challenges was manufacturing the products with enough time to get things shipped and installed.
+- One of the biggest challenges was manufacturing the products with enough time to get products shipped and installed.

 - High-performance insulating glass with Heat Mirror® Suspended Coated Film Technology from Southwall Insulating Glass was used throughout the building to achieve high thermal performance, maximize occupant comfort, control UV radiation and help with noise control.